Guidance for adult patients having an operation during COVID-19

 - ensuring that the right levels of staffing and equipment are in place so that surgery can take place safely

-Local NHS hospitals will also use different strategies to treat patients with COVID-19 separately.
-This may include treating COVID-19 patients at the temporary Nightingale hospitals (where available), setting up COVID protected cancer hubs or using private hospitals to minimise the risk of infection.
+Local NHS hospitals will also use different strategies to support patients with COVID-19 separately.
+Separating patients who have COVID-19 and those who do not may involve using different wards or parts of a hospital or using private hospitals to minimise the risk of spreading infection.

 If your surgery is urgent (for example for a cancer that may get worse if there is a delay in treatment), it is likely that going ahead with your surgery will be the most beneficial option for you.
 However, you may wish to talk to those involved in your care (your GP, surgeon or oncologist) who can help you to consider your options.
 You may also want to discuss your choices with your family.